Thatched Roof Cost

 Checklist: Hiring Contractors to Install a Thatched Roof

-Below is a list of some of the main things that you should consider when looking for the right contractors for the job:
+Below is a list of some of the main things that you should consider when looking for tradesmen to carry out a thatched roof installation:

 - Clean the roof regularly and remove all moss and leaves with a rake.